Deborah Luka

-Alworonga Debora Stephen Luka (born 30 January 2003), commonly known as Deborah Luka, is an Ugandan-born South Sudanese professional footballer who plays as a forward for Kategoria Superiore Femra club FK Apolonia Fier (women) and the South Sudan national team.
+Alworonga Debora Stephen Luka (born 30 January 2003), commonly known as Deborah Luka, is a professional footballer who plays as a forward for Kategoria Superiore Femra club Apolonia Fier.
+Born in Uganda, she plays for the South Sudan national team.

 Career

 Deborah is currently playing as a striker for FK Apolonia, which is in the Kategoria Superiore Femra division, which is the first-tier division of Albania.

 She plays for the South Sudan women's national football team and has scored in nearly every match she has played for the nation.

 Club

 She currently plays for FK Apolonia.